Guide to Labrador Retrievers

 Exercise

-Labradors are a large dog breed that need space to run and play in order to release some of their energy.
+Labradors are a large dog breed that need space to run and play in order to release their energy.
 They can only entertain themselves so much and without daily exercise they can have pent up energy which can lead to frustration and destructive behaviour.
 Fully grown Labradors need about two hours of exercise a day.
 Puppies, on the other hand, require a lot less exercise.
 It is good to start them off with 15 minutes and build up the time as they get older.
 This not only helps to keep them physically fit but it keeps them mentally active.
-If you want to add something new to playing with your Lab we have some fun tricks you can teach them.

 Puppy training

-Whilst they are not difficult dogs to train it is important you begin while they are puppies to cement good behaviour and kick any bad habits.
-Since Labs have so much energy and are born socialites, they are going to do extremely well in puppy training classes and if possible, they will love you more for it too…
+Whilst they are not difficult dogs to train it is important you begin while they are puppies to cement good behaviour and manage any bad habits.
+Since Labs have so much energy and are born socialites, they are going to do extremely well in puppy training classes and if possible, they will love you more for it too!

 Cost